ksivamuthu/couchbase-mobile-portal/md-docs/_20/guides/couchbase-lite/native-api/replication/java.md

 ## Starting a Replication

 Replication objects are now bidirectional, this means you can start a `push`/`pull` replication with a single instance.
-The replication's parameters can be specified through the `ReplicatorConfiguration` object; for example, if you wish to start a `push` only or `pull` only replication.
+The replication's parameters can be specified through the [`ReplicatorConfiguration`]({{ site.references.swift }}/Structs/ReplicatorConfiguration.html) object; for example, if you wish to start a `push` only or `pull` only replication.
 The following example creates a `pull` only replication instance with Sync Gateway.

+[//]: # (TODO: replace code snippet for Java/C#/Objc)

 ```java
 URI uri = new URI("blip://localhost:4984/db");